 Why?
-If your resume or C.V. is looking sparse, then you’re already behind the competition in this day and age.
-Teaching English abroad not only builds your resume, gives you a unique experience and makes you appear more accomplished, but having some foreign work experience is unanimously looked at as an impressive.
-HR, look at me now.
+If your resume or CV is looking sparse, then you’re already behind the competition in this day and age.
+Teaching English abroad not only builds your resume, gives you a unique experience and makes you appear more accomplished, but having some foreign work experience is unanimously looked at as impressive.

 3. You Feel Uncultured at Times

 Why?
 As the world is getting more cultured and foreign words like “Krav Maga” and “Açai” are more commonplace, it seems that it’s getting harder to catch up.
 The feeling of not being very worldly or cultured could set in.
 Perhaps you feel as plain as a bread sandwich sometimes.

 Never to fear, teaching English abroad immerses you in another culture and helps develop your knowledge and appreciation for the world around you.
 You’ll learn new words in a foreign language, and gain perspective on how other people live.